 Responsible AI in Practice with Sarah Bird

-Mira Lane, Partner Director for Ethics and Society at Microsoft meets with Sam Charrington from TWiML and discusses how she defines human-centred design, its connections to culture and responsible innovation, and how these ideas can be implemented across large engineering organisations.
+Mira Lane, Partner Director for Ethics and Society at Microsoft meets with Sam Charrington from TWiML and discusses how she defines human-centered design, its connections to culture and responsible innovation, and how these ideas can be implemented across large engineering organizations.

 Social Impacts of Artificial Intelligence